What is my User ID?

 How do I find the items that are on hold for me?

-Most items are shelved by the library barcode number If you are unsure how the items being held are shelved, be sure to stop at the circulation desk to inquire.
+Most held items are shelved by the patron's barcode number.
+If you are unsure how hold items are shelved at your local library, be sure to stop at the circulation desk to inquire.

 Can someone else pick up the items I have on hold?